robgraves/crapsgame/README.md

 `python3 main.py`

--To have sound install mpg123 package on your Linux distribution
+-To have sound install mplayer package on your Linux distribution

+if it isn't already on your system.